Labour market subsidy | Our Services | KelaSkip to content

 Log in (in Finnish and Swedish)

-What to remember when you apply for labour market subsidy
+Things to remember when you apply for labour market subsidy

 State the dates in the application starting from the first day of unemployment.
 File the first application after 7 days of unemployment so that the waiting period has been completed.
 The days from Monday to Friday are counted as days of unemployment.